ychen306/llvm-autotuner/README.md

 ### extract-loops
 Splits a module into multiple modules given loops that the user wants to extract.
 After running the program, there will be n + 1 new modules, where n is the number of loops specified by the user.
 ### instrument-loops
 Inserts instructions to profile all top-level loops within a module.
 After instrumenting the module, use `llvm-link` to link with `prof.bc`.
-Instrumented module will automatically dump the profile output to `prof.out.csv` after execution.
+Instrumented module will automatically dump the profile output to `loop-prof.basic.csv` and `loop-prof.graph.csv` after execution. `loop-prof.basic.csv` has basic information such as how long a loop was run during execution of the program. `loop-prof.graph.csv` shows the "dynamic call graph" (well... it's not really a "call graph" since loops don't call loops literally. but you get the idea) in the form of a table with the row being caller and column being callee.
+E.g. entry (0, 1) being 25% means that the first loop spends a quarter of its time running the second loop.
+The index in `loop-prof.graph.csv` implicitly matches the row number in `loop-prof.basic.csv`; this means that the first loop's detail info (such as what function it's in) can be found in the first row of `loop-prof.basic.csv`.

 For example, to profile top-level loops in `fib.bc`, one can do
 ```shell